tistaharahap/bango29/content/posts/give-thanks-another-decade.md

 The year 2020 as we all know is the year when the world paused for a few months.
 At this time, I decided to stop working and immersed myself with what to do next.
 I never really give much thought about what to do next, I tried other things I haven't really focused on before.
 It was great for a while but I find myself less of an impact and it brought me into an endless spiral of questioning myself, especially; who am I?

-Although this decade started a few years before 2020 or at least how it is in my head, in end of 2019 through the whole 2020, I bought myself some time to think.
+Although this decade started a few years before 2020 or at least how it is in my head, in end of 2019 through the whole of 2020, I bought myself some time to think.
 I wasn't so lucky in the previous decades, everything just happens and I follow through.
 It got me to places but in retrospect I was barely in control of the direction.
 I didn't want that for this decade, I had to dig down and ask hard questions to myself.

 The hardest question I've shared in the first paragraph, who am I?
 As do with other complicated problems, the best answer is usually simple and easy to explain.
 I'm a father, there's no joy in me in any other answer I've contemplated.
 Since knowing I'm becoming a father, I took greater risks because I understood there's no change without risks.
 My son is my catalyst.
 This will never change.